Cryptocurrency & Bitcoin

 Which cryptocurrency should I invest in?

-There are more than 9,500 cryptocurrencies.
+As of August 2022, there are more than 20,000 cryptocurrencies.
 Bitcoin is the oldest cryptocurrency and has the highest market cap.
 While the market cap may give you some idea of the reputation of the crypto, it may see big swings with price volatility.
 It also tells you nothing of the underlying technology or governance.
 Start by reading the crypto’s whitepaper to understand how it works better and watch out for executive or regulatory actions.